-The DESPIC project aims to design a system detect persuasion campaigns at their early stage of inception, in the context of online social media.
+The DESPIC project aimed to design a system detect persuasion campaigns at their early stage of inception, in the context of online social media.
 This open problem is challenging due to the fact that, during the early phase of formation of these persuasion campaigns (such as orchestrated misinformation, rumors, and viral advertising commercials) the amount of observable content is sparse, the information diffusion network is still small, and no large cascades of memes (for example a given hashtag on Twitter) has happened yet.
 The early identification of such campaigns is instrumental to understand their epidemic spreading through the whole network, before they become indistinguishable from any grass-root, legitimate topic.

-The milestones of this project include:
+The milestones of this project included:

 - Developing state-of-the-art clustering and classification techniques to early detect and aggregate topics, exploiting both content-based features (e.g., text or sentiment) and network-based patterns (e.g., the diffusion network), from social media data streams.